rick0069-cj/AMAZON---FRONTED-/README.md

-#🛒 Amazon Clone (Frontend Only)
+# 🛒 Amazon Clone (Frontend Only)

 A static clone of the Amazon homepage built with pure HTML and CSS — responsive, clean, and closely resembles the real UI.

-#📌 Description
+# 📌 Description
 This is a frontend-only Amazon homepage clone made using vanilla HTML and CSS.
-It's built as a learning project to practice layout design, responsiveness, and styling — without any JavaScript or backend functionality.
+It is built as a learning project to practice layout design, responsiveness, and styling — with no JavaScript or backend functionality.

-#🚀 Features
+# 🚀 Features
 ✅ Amazon-style navigation bar

 ✅ Search bar and category selector